 – Love bears all things—protects and covers up what is displeasing in others

 – Love believes all things, hopes all things—trusting in God’s care and protection

 – Love endures all things—love doesn’t bail out when times get tough

 – Love never ends—despite trouble, hardship, or affliction, love perseveres

 Jesus’ take on love is even more extreme.
 It’s not just about action—it’s about selfless action.

 – John 15:13 – this is the greatest act of love, putting others ahead of yourself to the extreme.

 – John 15:17 – Jesus’ direct command: love each other.

-As we start the advent season we often focus on the wrong type of love.
+During Advent, we often focus on the wrong type of love.
 Love in Advent isn’t about feeling that it’s the most wonderful time of the year.
 It’s recognizing that God loves us through his actions.
 He cares, so he acts accordingly.
-Christ coming to the world is the greatest act of love because it is putting our needs as His priority.
+Christ coming to the world is the greatest act of love because it puts our needs as his priority.

-The flip-side to this Christmas miracle is that we are commanded to pick up and carry this definition of love!
-We have the opportunity to create God’s kingdom on earth, and it all starts with love—how we treat and prioritize others.
+The flip side to this Christmas miracle is that we are commanded to pick up and carry this definition of love!
+We can create God’s kingdom on earth, and it all starts with love—how we treat and prioritize others.